 In the United States, there are over 20 Bible colleges or Universities that provide academic accreditations through regional accreditors or international counterparts.
 In today’s world, the majority of private and public, Bible or Faith-based institutions that offer higher learning degrees hold some accreditations, whether it be through the state, region, or internationally.

-Here is a short list of other professional organizations for graduates of a bible college degree:
+Below is a shortlist of other professional organizations for graduates of a bible college degree.